Research + case studies

 I wrote five case studies analyzing curriculum I created and tested in classrooms.

-- Open-source curriculum for teaching video game design – I designed a 4-class curriculum for introducing students to computational thinking with Scratch.
+- Open-source curriculum for teaching video game design – I designed a 4-class curriculum for introducing students to computational thinking with a video game-making project.

-- Using programming to English as a second language – I designed a project-based, multidisciplinary 8-course project using Scratch.
+- Using programming to teach English as a second language – I designed a project-based, multidisciplinary 8-course project, where students program their own comic books.

 - Programming for elementary school students — I designed a 3-course curriculum that uses Scratch as a tool to teach English as a second language.
 I tested the curriculum with 5th graders at a public school in Pichilemu, Chile.